 Visiting Scholar (2024)

 Robin is an evolutionary ecologist interested in the areas of plant-animal interactions, the evolution of plant defense, and the role of phenotypic plasticity in adaptive evolution.
 Her recent preoccupation is with the potential for plants to adapt rapidly to climate change and in understanding the evolutionary mechanisms behind that process.
-Robin is on sabbatical from Western Colorado University where she is a Professor of Biology.
+Robin visited in Spring 2024 during her sabbatical from Western Colorado University where she is a Professor of Biology.
 At Western her focus is teaching plant biology and mentoring undergraduate students in research.
 In her free time, she enjoys human powered aerobic activities appropriate to the season or you can find her at the barn for equine companionship.
 She recently began learning to play the fiddle and dusted off her knitting needles.

 Visiting Scholar (2024)

 Robin is an evolutionary ecologist interested in the areas of plant-animal interactions, the evolution of plant defense, and the role of phenotypic plasticity in adaptive evolution.
 Her recent preoccupation is with the potential for plants to adapt rapidly to climate change and in understanding the evolutionary mechanisms behind that process.
-Robin is on sabbatical from Western Colorado University where she is a Professor of Biology.
+Robin visited in Spring 2024 during her sabbatical from Western Colorado University where she is a Professor of Biology.
 At Western her focus is teaching plant biology and mentoring undergraduate students in research.
 In her free time, she enjoys human powered aerobic activities appropriate to the season or you can find her at the barn for equine companionship.
 She recently began learning to play the fiddle and dusted off her knitting needles.

 MC Moazed